agircc/agir-learning/README.md

       model: "phi"
       description: "Nurse agent for triage, registration, and examinations."

-  # States are the steps in the process
+  # States are the steps in the scenario
   states:
     - name: "State Name"
       role: "role_name"  # Role this state belongs to